Afghan tribal revolts of 1944–1947: Safi uprising

 The Afghan government armed Nuristani and Shinwari tribesmen to fight the Safi.

 At one point in the rebellion, Safi rebels looted the government treasury in Chagha Serai.
 Starting in late August 1945, 1,500-2,000 Safi rebels besieged a 400-men strong government garrison at Kunar Khas.
-This siege lasted 14 days, with the Safi being unable to capture Kunar Khas due to the Afghan air force supplying the settlement with food and ammunition.
+This siege lasted several weeks, with the Safi being unable to capture Kunar Khas due to the Afghan air force supplying the settlement with food and ammunition.
 Had the Safi been able to capture Kunar Khas, that may have resulted in the collapse of government control in the eastern province.
+Gerald Crichton, the British Charge de 'affairs in Kabul, described the loyalist victory at Kunar Khas in September 1945 as the "turning point" of the tribal revolts.
 By the end of October, most of the Safis, except for a few die-hards had come to terms with the Afghan government.
 This peace agreement included among other things the abandonment or postponement of Safi conscription.
 Aerial operations against the Safis in the Kunar valley ended in early November.
 In either 1945 or 1946, the Safi leaders, Shahswar, Said Muhd, Salim Khan and Allahdadd Khan fled to Mohmand tribal territory in the British Raj.

 An oral account from 1983 described the revolt as follows:

 On 23 November 1946, Mohammed Dauod Khan gave the remaining Safi peace terms, which included the return of rifles and small arms ammunition captured from government troops, the surrender of Shahswar, Said Muhd, Salim Khan and Allahdadd Khan, the sale of grain to the government at reasonable rates, and the despatch of Safi youths to Kabul for education.
-It is unclear if the Safi accepted these terms, but all sources agree that the Safi uprising had subsided by the end of 1946.
+According to Ben Acheson, the Safi accepted the terms that same month.

 The events of this uprising are known as the Year of the Safi (Safi kal).